The budgetary policy of the government

 In 1936, British economist John Maynard Keynes published “The General Theory of Employment, Interest, and Money” (known simply as “The General Theory”).
 In it, Keynes called for an increase in government spending to combat the recessionary forces in the economy.
 He believed that an increase in government spending would bring about an increase in demand for commodities in the market.
 The Second World War provided empirical evidence of Keynes’ theory.
 Nations across the world increased government expenditure in order to build their armed forces.
 The rise in government expenditure saw a massive growth in employment and an increase in demand for commodities in the market.
 In fact, the Second World War is often credited with bringing Europe out of the Great Depression.

-In times of recession, such as the Great Depression in the 1920s and 1930s and the 2008-2009 financial crisis, the government engages in Expansionary Fiscal Policy.
+In times of economic contraction, such as the Great Depression in the 1920s and 1930s and the 2008-2009 financial crisis, the government engages in Expansionary Fiscal Policy.
 This involves a reduction in taxes and an increase in government spending.
 Both of these measures are meant to stimulate the economy and increase the level of activity within the economy.
 During a recession, producers and consumers both lose faith in the market.
 Thus, consumers reduce consumption and producers cut production.
 As a result, the economy stagnates.

 In 2009, when Barack Obama took office as President of the United States, he signed the American Recovery and Reinvestment Act (ARRA).
 The ARRA was a stimulus package that involved government spending amounting to almost $800 billion.
 The ARRA was meant to create jobs, boost demand, and improve faith in the economy as a whole.
-Many have argued (mostly fiscal conservatives) that Obama could have achieved a similar result by cutting taxes.
+Many have argued (mostly fiscal conservatives) that Obama could have achieved a similar result by cutting taxes

 If instead, the government faces a situation of high inflation characterized by excess demand in the market, it can engage in contractionary fiscal policy.
 For example, the government can impose new taxes and raise existing tax rates.
 This will reduce disposable income, which will cause consumption and investment to fall, thereby correcting the situation of excess demand.